borgbase/docs.borgbase.com/setup/synology.md

         - repository
 ```

+See [here](https://torsion.org/borgmatic/docs/reference/configuration/) for all available options.
 You will need to adjust at a minimum:

 - Folders to back up under `source_directories`
 - Path to private SSH key under `ssh_command`
 - BorgBase repository URL to use under `repositories`.
 It's also possible to use multiple repos to achieve additional redundancy.

 Last, save the contents of the above file as e.g. `borgmatic.yml`.

 ## Step 5 - Add Backup Task